BrowseControl can prevent browsers from loading content, uploading and downloading files with its File Filter feature.

-By default, the Download Filter contains the categories of images and layouts.
-The reason for this is that some websites retrieve image files and layout files from external websites or servers.
-In order for the website to look properly, the Download Filter will allow the images and layout files on the website to be loaded without being blocked even though the files are not on the Allowed list.
+By default, the File Filter contains the categories of images, layouts, audio, video executable files, and zipped files.
+The reason for this is that they are the most common categories of file types a website will need to retrieve from external websites or servers.
+In order for the website to load properly, the File Filter will allow the images and layout files on the website to be loaded without being blocked even though the files are not on the Allowed list.

 How to use Download Filter

-- Under the BrowseControl menu on the right-hand side of the CurrentWare Console, select Download Filter.
+- Under the BrowseControl menu on the left-hand side of the CurrentWare Web Console choose the More Options button.

 - In the Category Name text box, add a name for the Download Filter and click on the Add button.